zwpku/colvars-finder/examples/2d/README.md

 Files
 =====

-1. 2d.ipynb:

-   This notebook illustrates the use of the package with 2d examples.
+1. 2d.ipynb: illustrates the use of the package with 2d examples.

-1. 2d_independent.ipynb:

-   This notebook implements the algorithms in the package and can be run independently (without installing the package).
+1. 2d_independent.ipynb: implements the algorithms in the package and can be run independently (without installing the package).